CoolGuy-24/cryptonite_taskphase_Vedant/Hello Hackers/Intro to Arguments.md

 Success!
 Here is your flag:
 pwn.college{MuI41L2tsr_j8k4wNi_N2PcEdu6.dhjNyUDL2AjN0czW}
 ```
-Only resource used was the pwn.college website explanation, as it was self explanatory.
+Resource used was the pwn website.